Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 He always had some other, he was a school teacher.
 He always had some evening functions he did and jobs he did to supplement his income.

-So I would wait for him to come and and he'd come to go in the kitchen and make a sandwich and come in and have something to drink.
+So I would wait for him to come, and he'd go in the kitchen and make a sandwich and come in and have something to drink.

 And he'd watch, and he'd look at the New York Times, used to have those really pithy little reviews of movies.
 So it would say, you know, Ball of Fire.